 TCWN currently works to stop the spread of these heavy metals by fighting against the construction of new coal ash dumpsites and advocating for stricter control measures in current coal ash impoundments.

-As of 2014, sediment was the third largest pollutant in Tennessee streams and rivers, impairing roughly 6,000 miles.
+Sediment was the third largest pollutant in Tennessee streams and rivers in 2014, impairing roughly 6,000 miles.

 Many practices can reduce sedimentation in Tennessee.
-Measures meant to reduce stormwater runoff and sediment erosion in construction and land development sites, known as Best Management Practices (BMPs) are required by TDEC to be put into place for any construction activity that may disturb soil.
+TDEC uses BMP's- measures meant to reduce stormwater runoff and sediment erosion in construction and land development sites.
 The restoration of riparian zones around bare stream/river banks can help reduce the amount of bank erosion caused by increased flow rates and stormwater runoff.
 Fencing off cattle from stream banks can also greatly reduce the amount of bank erosion experienced by streams and rivers.

 There are 66,600 farms spread across 10.8 million acres in Tennessee, according to the Tennessee Department of Agriculture.
 These farms are a major contributor of sediment, nutrient, and pesticide pollution in surface waters.
 In 2014, excessive nutrients comprised 12% of the pollutants found in surface water samples taken by TDEC for its 2014 305(b) report, while sediment made up 22%.

 Nutrient runoff from farms usually takes the form of misapplied or excessive fertilizers containing phosphorous and nitrogen.
 These fertilizers may attach to soil particles that erode in subsequent precipitation events or simply wash off from atop the soil and enter into nearby surface waters.
 Once in the water, the phosphorous and nitrogen found in the fertilizers promote the growth of algae and cyanobacteria on the surface of the water.
-When the algal blooms die, the decomposing organic material consume most, if not all, of the dissolved oxygen in the water, suffocating most other living organisms, potentially creating dead zones in the water.
+When the algal blooms die, the decomposing organic material consumes most of the dissolved oxygen in the water, suffocating most other living organisms.
+This can create dead zones in the water.
 Even worse, some of these algal blooms can contain cyanobacteria species that produce toxins harmful to humans and other organisms.

 Atrazine is surrounded by less controversy.
 According to the Center for Disease Control, Atrazine has been linked to cancers and increased risk of pre-term delivery.
-Other studies have found evidence to suggest that atrazine is a disrupter of human reproductive hormones, and has been shown to turn male frogs into functional females.
+Other studies have found evidence to suggest that atrazine is a disrupter of human reproductive hormones.
+It has also been shown to turn male frogs into functional females.

 Pathogens are the leading cause of river and stream impairment in Tennessee, making up 26% of the total pollutants catalogued by TDEC in 2014.
-Over 7,500 stream miles are impaired by pathogens, and 122 miles were given contact advisories in June of 2019.
+Over 7,500 stream miles are impaired by pathogens.
+122 miles were given contact advisories in June of 2019.